Skip to main content

 Employee FICA + Addl Med$6,885

-Employee Additional Medicare uses the remaining threshold after household wages.
+Employee Additional Medicare uses the remaining threshold after the owner’s outside wages and, for MFJ, spouse wages.
+Employer Social Security remains based on this employer’s payroll.

 Total considered